DesyncTheThird/corne-keymap/readme.md

    Note, however:

+> [!CAUTION]
-> ⚠️ Unmodified, this keymap will not fit on most AVR MCUs (and in fact may fail to compile in some cases due to overflowing 8-bit integers).
+> Unmodified, this keymap will not fit on most AVR MCUs (and in fact may fail to compile in some cases due to overflowing 8-bit integers).

 For reference, my compiled uf2 file is 218kB (accurate as of commit [`972be81`](https://github.com/DesyncTheThird/corne-keymap/tree/972be8199a39604a71828d9c83535090095b7b2f)), though you should be able to save a significant amount of space by removing various OLED animations, deleting unused layers (along with the associated OLED layout `PROGMEM`), and disabling additional RGB animations (the `CS_RGBN` key will need to be updated in this case).

 See [here](https://docs.qmk.fm/squeezing_avr) for more ways to save space.
 (Most space-saving `rules.mk` and `config.h` options have already been enabled; only modify those files if you have disabled additional features in `keymap.c`.)

+> [!TIP]
-> ℹ️ I recommend using an RP2040 or another ARM MCU with more space.
+> I recommend using an RP2040 or another ARM MCU with more space.
 (Plus, they're generally cheaper and faster than AVR pro-micros.)

 4. To use a drop-in replacement controller, additionally use a [converter](https://docs.qmk.fm/feature_converters#supported-converters) flag: `-e CONVERT_TO=<converter>`.